nataraj2/AxisymmetricJet/README.md

 ibrun -n <nprocs> ./run_AxiJet
 ```
 Make sure `nprocs` is the product of the integers in `dims` in `ModuleVariables.f90`
+`noutput` in ModuleVariables.f90 is the frequency of writing the output solution files.

 # Running